feelitcool.com

 November 18, 2018 by vicky

 Office Christmas parties are a strange mix of fun and stress.
 In many corporate cultures, the office Christmas party is a bonus for employees, with food, drinks, gifts, and other perks designed to reward employees for their hard work throughout the year.
+You can also think about an interesting employee swag idea.
 It’s also an opportunity to engage with your coworkers (and bosses) less formally, building bonds and getting to know each other.

 As an individual, this is a good opportunity to have fun, but you’ll also want to make the right impression—finding the right balance between personal fun and professionalism to preserve your reputation (while still enjoying yourself).
 Fortunately, once you familiarize yourself with the etiquette, you’ll be able to relax and have a good time without embarrassing yourself.